General Studies – 20.5 Unit Emphasis | SC Program: AS.1508

 Notes:

 1. Twenty-four hours of clinical experience at a hospital emergency room or on an ambulance or an authorized rescue squad will be required.
-Most providers in the area have requirements for ambulance/hospital clinical participation time, which include proof of a current TB skin test; Hepatitis B vaccination, or declination; proof of vaccination, past history of or titer for MMR; proof of Tetanus vaccination less than ten years old; and either a past history of or a titer for Varicella (Chicken Pox).
+Providers in the area have requirements for participation in ambulance observation time.
+Requirements include proof of a current TB skin test, Hepatitis B vaccination, or declination.
+A proof of vaccination, past history of or titer for MMR.
+Proof of Tetanus vaccination less than ten years old and either a past history of or a titer for Varicella (Chicken Pox).
 Check with the instructor for details.

-4. State regulations require that EMT students possess CPR training equivalent to the 2015 American Heart Association's Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care at the Healthcare Provider level or Basic Life Support (BLS) level as a prerequisite for admission to an EMT-1 basic course.
+4. State regulations require the EMT students possess CPR training equivalent to the 2015 American Heart Association's Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care at the Healthcare Provider level as a prerequisite for admission to an EMT-1 basic course.

-5. Students are required to purchase nitrile gloves and a Shasta College EMT Program student photo ID card.
+5. Students are required to purchase nitrate gloves, 1-way pocket mask valve and a Shasta College EMT Program student photo ID card.

-This is an intensive course to assist the student with developing skills to recognize symptoms of illness and injuries, and proper procedures in emergency care.
+An intensive course to assist the student with developing skills to recognize symptoms of illness and injuries, and proper procedures in emergency care.
 Upon successful completion of the course and the statewide written and skills examination, the student must make an application through Sierra-Sacramento Valley EMS Agency for certification.
-This course may be offered in a distance education format.

 Apply Now